tylerthomasallen/docs/src/pages/dashboard/sso.md

 ### Add Branch to your identity provider

-If you want your Atlassian application to provide SSO, You will need to add Branch to your IdP.
+If you want the dashboard to provide SSO for your team, You will need to add Branch to your IdP.
 Once this is complete, your IdP will provide you with details that you'll need to add to the Branch dashboard in order to enable SSO.

 Branch currently works with Okta and OneLogin, and should also be compatible with any identity provider that supports SAML.